Tyrannosaurus: Additional species

 In 1955, Soviet paleontologist Evgeny Maleev named a new species, Tyrannosaurus bataar, from Mongolia.
 By 1965, this species was renamed as a distinct genus, Tarbosaurus bataar.
-While most palaeontologists continue to maintain the two as distinct genera, some authors such as Thomas Holtz, Kenneth Carpenter, and Thomas Carr argue that the two species are similar enough to be considered members of the same genus, restoring the Mongolian taxon's original binomial name.
+While most paleontologists continue to maintain the two as distinct genera, some authors such as Thomas Holtz, Kenneth Carpenter, and Thomas Carr argue that the two species are similar enough to be considered members of the same genus, restoring the Mongolian taxon's original binomial name.

-Some specimens from the Late Cretaceous deposits of China have been described as new species of Tyrannosaurus: T. lanpingensis based on isolated lateral tooth from the red beds of Yunnan in 1975; T. turpanensis from the Subashi Formation, Turpan Basin, Xinjiang in 1978; and T. luanchuanensis from the Quiba Formation, Tantou Basin, Henan Province in 1979–1980.
-All these taxa were published without detailed descriptions and were later accepted as junior synonyms of Tarbosaurus bataar by Holtz in 2004.
+Some specimens from the Late Cretaceous deposits of China have been described as new species of Tyrannosaurus: T. "lanpingensis" based on isolated lateral tooth from the red beds of Yunnan in 1975; T. "turpanensis" from the Subashi Formation, Turpan Basin, Xinjiang in 1978; and T. luanchuanensis from the Quiba Formation, Tantou Basin, Henan Province in 1979–1980.
+The former two taxa were published without detailed descriptions and are therefore nomina nuda.
+T. "turpanensis" and T. luanchuanensis were tentatively listed as junior synonyms of Tarbosaurus bataar by Holtz in 2004; Holtz also listed T. "lanpingensis," but as a nomen dubium.

 VGI, no. 231/3, a large phalanx bone, assigned to Tyrannosaurus sp. by Yarkov in 2000, was found in the Lower Maastrichtian of Bereslavka, Russia.
 In 2004, Averianov and Yarkov reinterpreted it as a metacarpal I or metatarsal I that possibly belongs to ceratosaur.
 In their 2023 overview, Averianov and Lopatin mention this specimen as well as a single tooth from the same site only as Theropoda indet.

 In 2001, various tyrannosaurid teeth and a metatarsal unearthed in a quarry near Zhucheng, China, were assigned by Chinese paleontologist Hu Chengzhi to the newly erected species Tyrannosaurus zhuchengensis.
 However, in a nearby site, a right maxilla and left jawbone were assigned to the newly erected tyrannosaurid genus Zhuchengtyrannus in 2011.
 It is possible that T. zhuchengensis is synonymous with Zhuchengtyrannus.
 In any case, T. zhuchengensis is considered to be a nomen dubium as the holotype lacks diagnostic features below the level Tyrannosaurinae.